-You may love classic leather biker or flying jackets, rock chick leather trousers or sensual thigh-high leather boots.
-It’s clear most ladies love handbags by the sales of all the Luxury brands.
+You may love classic leather biker or flying jackets, rock chick leather trousers or luxury handbags.
 But if veganism is part of your way of loving the planet, you probably don’t choose animal hides.
 Yet it turns out the vegan alternatives some of us have relied on for decades are eco-disasters.

 Most faux leathers are made from petrochemical products like PVC or polyurethane or are textile-polymer composites.
 PVC manufacture generates non-biodegradable carcinogenic dioxins, while microfibre composites are made using dimethylformamide, creating pollution which affects the animals we hoped to spare.
 It’s pause for thought, but don’t despair; forward-thinking designers are already exploring more eco-friendly replacements for leather.

 We’ve had a few options for years.
 Waxed cotton, as used in in Barbour jackets, is a convincing, washable substitute for patent leather.
 Coated denims can create a rock’n’roll leather-look.

 Cork’s green credentials are as beautiful as its grain, texture and natural colour.
 Clean to produce, sustainable and recyclable, it’s an ethical designer’s dream.
 Fabulous cork platform heels can be seen with many ethical vegan brands as well as luxury and high street brands.
 Portugal’s Pelcor produces cork skin, which adds a sophisticated refinement to its eco-friendly belts, bags and purses.